tobio-tenma/magick-sckraper-mix/README.md

 |:-------------------------------------:|:-------------------------------------:|
 |![Generated Using Skraper](images/generated-using-skraper.png "Generated Using Skraper")|![Generated with ImageMagick](images/generated-using-imagemagick.png "Generated with ImageMagick")

+Note: The ImageMagic sample was generated from lower resolution media which is why it appears a little blury.
+It is assured that it produces the same high quality output as Skraper and this will be updated when time permits.

 ### Running the Script

 1. Open a terminal window to the location of this project and execute the following: `./magick-skraper-mix.ps1`